codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 ### Migrating Jenkins shared libraries

-Creating a Jenkins shared library has a lot of challenged
+Creating a Jenkins shared library has a lot of challenges

 * The library must be written in Groovy/Java
 * The library must use the Jenkins API